 - 1: Pair programming feels unproductive for you and you wish you could be doing something different

 - 4: You regularly complete all required stories and implement additional features for most projects

-- 3: You regularly complete all required stories although it could use more work
+- 3: You regularly complete all required stories although you often don't implement icebox features

 - 1: You struggle to get close to completing most projects on a regular basis

 - 4: You are confident that you’ll get a coding job soon & are comfortable with the career topics the course has covered